ClarkCGA/UDef-ARP/README.md

 #### Some important points:
 1. At present, UDef-ARP only supports Windows platforms.
 2. A Windows installer is available as an alternative to working with the Python code.
+To successfully download UDef-ARP_WINDOWS_setup.exe, please install `Git LFS` before cloning or forking the repository.
+For further information, please see Pull Request #13.
 3. At present, only limited bulletproofing has been done.
 Please read the UDef-A document carefully regarding required inputs.
 4. UDef-ARP is still under development.
 Frequent updates are expected.